orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 */
 ```

+Messages are sent with the data as type `Buffer` and can contain any JSON-serializable data, and can be decoded using the `msg.data.toString()` function.

 #### Sending messages to peers

-Next you'll give your users the ability to send messages to each other via those pubsub topics.
+Now that the nodes are listening, they'll want to send messages to each other.
+You'll enable this to  give your users the ability to send messages to each other via the pubsub topics of their IPFS ids.

+Create the `sendMessage` function inside the `NewPiecePlease` class:

 ```diff
 + async sendMessage(topic, message, callback) {